 Available here is access to stream National Theatre at Home and the Royal Opera House.
 It is strongly recommended that parents/carers check the contents of plays to ensure they are suitable for a family audience, if they choose to watch the productions with their children.

-The following links and videos will take you to a range of useful resources - please try them out:
+The following links will take you to a range of useful resources and videos - please try them out:

 ClassDojo during the Coronavirus Pandemic